facebookresearch/ParlAI/projects/params_vs_compute/README.md

 <p align="center"><img width="90%" src="figs/hash_ladder_results.png" /></p>

-In summary, our work has examined the issues of computation vs. parameter size, and shown that these two concepts should be treated quite differently when thinking about new models -- rather than tying them together as in many standard machine learning models.
-In particular, we present two new types of architecture that explore these tradeoffs -- either increasing the parameter size, or the computation amount -- or showing how their ideas can be combined together.
+In summary, our work has examined the issues of computation vs. parameter size, and shown that these two concepts should be treated quite differently when thinking about new methods -- rather than tying them together as in many standard machine learning models.
+In particular, we present two new types of architecture that explore these tradeoffs -- either increasing the parameter size, or the computation amount -- and showing how their ideas can be combined together.
 We believe this way of thinking, and the use of our new methods in particular, can be a fruitful way forward for machine learning research.

 To get more into the details read the [Hash Layers](https://arxiv.org/abs/2106.04426)